-We offer non-credit classes, workshops and camps in art, design and film for people of all ages, skill-levels, and backgrounds.
-The mission of the community education program is to provide a distinctive education that will empower youth, teens and adults to embrace their artistic abilities and give them the tools to pursue a life of creativity.
+Watkins’ Community Education Department offers non-credit classes, workshops and camps in art, design, film, and creative writing for people of all ages, skill-levels, and backgrounds.
+The mission of the CE program is to provide a distinctive education that will empower youth, teens and adults to embrace their artistic abilities and give them the tools to pursue a life of creativity.
 Whether you’re a “first-time artist” interested in trying something new or a professional looking to go deeper in your medium, we look forward to making art with you at Watkins — your place to create!

 Today, Watkins College of Art, Design & Film is an independent institution dedicated to providing education in the visual arts.
 It is held in trust by the state of Tennessee and is privately supported.
 In keeping with the vision of its founder, Samuel Watkins, the College believes in providing its students with a solid, practical education that prepares them for careers in the arts.
 It is an institution that values service to the community and seeks to be a resource for the community.
 In this role, Watkins offers non-degree arts education in addition to the college curriculum.